 Merry Christmas, 2003

-It pretty much started the day I was born:
+My dad was a man of letters, and it pretty much started the day I was born:

 My father wrote on everything.
 He’d leave love notes for my mother on the bathroom mirror; scribble “Yes!” and “A-hah!” inside his faded paperback Bible.
 Later in his life, I even caught him correcting grammar and spelling mistakes in books he checked out from the library.

-And now it is part of me.
+His love of language is now part of me.

-So I wrote her letters instead.
+I thought of my father and wrote her letters instead.

 I think we should make Pinecone Pie for Thanksgiving.
 Thanks for the idea, Little Brachiosaurus!”